Kspaeth93/BardMusic/README.md

 ![Alt](https://i.imgur.com/Y2K43kO.png "Title")

 Hotbar 1 represents the '-1' octave.
 Hotbar 2 represents the '+/-0', or natural, octave.
 Hotbars 3 and 4 represent the '+1' and '+2' octaves respectively.
-Note: The only available note in the '+2' octave is the 'C' pitch.
+Note that the only available note in the '+2' octave is the 'C' pitch.

 There is no modifier key for the bottom hotbar.
 The second hotbar from the bottom is accessible with the 'Ctrl' modifier while the second and third hotbars from the bottom are accessible with the 'Shift' and 'Alt' modifiers respectively.